Skip to main content

 • Routine thyroid ultrasound without a palpable nodule, family history of thyroid cancer, or specific clinical indication.
 Finds many small benign nodules that drive years of surveillance.

 • PET-CT for screening healthy adults.
 High radiation dose (around 25 mSv), high false-positive rate.
-PET-CT is for staging known cancer and tracking treatment, not for asymptomatic screening.
+PET-CT is the right tool for staging known cancer and tracking treatment, and the wrong tool for screening someone without symptoms.

 • MRI for non-specific chronic back pain in the first month without red-flag signs.
 Most degenerative findings on lumbar MRI show up in asymptomatic adults too, and the scan rarely changes the conservative-care plan.

 • Repeat imaging on an existing benign finding without a new clinical question.
-Once a stable nodule or cyst has been characterized, repeat scans should be governed by guideline cadence, not by anxiety.
+Once a stable nodule or cyst has been characterized, repeat scans should follow guideline cadence rather than anxiety.

-Once we have decided a scan is worth ordering, the goal is to make the rest feel like one move, not five.
+Once we have decided a scan is worth ordering, the goal is to make the rest feel like one smooth step instead of a string of separate errands.

 • Prior authorizations for MRI, CCTA, and similar are handled by our team.
 You should not have to chase your own insurer.

-• When the report lands, you get a plain-English summary, not a copy-pasted radiology read.
-Incidental findings get sorted into "actually matters," "watch with guideline cadence," and "ignore."
+• When the report comes back, you get a summary written for you rather than a copy-pasted radiology read.
+Incidental findings get sorted into three groups: the ones that matter, the ones to watch on guideline cadence, and the ones to set aside.

 See Managing Labs and Imaging with Ease for the full logistics view.